rizqidjamaluddin/Swoosh/README.md

 classes, like sfBlogPost, so any classes making it will make your class, instead of Swoosh's.

 Extending Swoosh is easy, providing you know what function to extend and where it lies.
-Swoosh documentation is coming up soon!
+Swoosh documentation is coming up soon - for now, there's a lot of documentation in the source!